nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 - trusting other vendors

 The last three points require a setup where a vendor DID is created.
 This DID will act as the controller of all organization DID Documents.
-This will allow for reuse of service endpoints and issuing of verifiable credentials.
-It's easier for other vendors to trust a single issuer DID.
+This will allow for reuse of service endpoints and issuance of Verifiable Credentials.
+Since every DID issuing Verifiable Credentials must be trusted individually, it's easier for other vendors when the vendor uses a single DID for issuing credentials.

 Create and store a vendor DID
 =============================

-You'll have to prepare your CRM to store a DID.
+Your CRM must store the DIDs created for your vendor and your customers.
 A DID is a string similar to:

 .. code-block:: text